 Where is Tamborine Mountain & how to get there?

 Tamborine Mountain can be found in the Gold Coast Hinterland and is around 80 kms south of Brisbane.

-There is so much to do on Mt Tamborine that I really would recommend that you stay for a few days.
-The following are ideas of things you can add into your itinerary when you visit.
+There is so much to do on Mt Tamborine Qld that I really would recommend that you stay for a few days.
+The following are ideas of things you can add to your itinerary when you visit.

 As well as the wonderful Mount Tamborine clock shop there are lots of other great shops, cafes and restaurants to choose from on your stroll along the street.